-- 10. If a Disputing Party does not object to the designation of Confidential Information pursuant to the timetable in paragraph 9, the Disputing Party is deemed to have accepted the designation. - 11.
-Pursuant to Section 14.3 of Procedural Order No. 1, within three weeks of the Electronic Platform Filing, or within seven (7) calendar days of the order of the Tribunal regarding the appropriate designations, whichever is later, the Disputing Party that originally filed the Written Submission shall upload the Public Version of the Written Submission.
-Pursuant to Section 14.4 of Procedural Order No. 1, within three (3) business days of uploading the Public Version of the Written Submission, the Disputing Parties shall courier the Confidential Version and the Public Version of the Written Submission (excluding Supporting Documentation besides witness statements and expert reports) to the Tribunal and opposing counsel.
-For greater certainty, ICSID shall publish Public Versions of Written Submissions in accordance with Section 24.1 of Procedural Order No. 1 following the procedures set forth in this section. - 12.
+- 11. If a Disputing Party does not object to the designation of Confidential Information pursuant to the timetable in paragraph 10, the Disputing Party is deemed to have accepted the designation. - 12.
+Pursuant to Section [9.3] of Procedural Order No. 1, within three weeks of the Electronic Platform Filing, or within seven (7) calendar days of the order of the Tribunal regarding the appropriate designations, whichever is later, the Disputing Party that originally filed the Written Submission shall upload the Public Version of the Written Submission.
+For greater certainty, ICSID shall publish Public Versions of Written Submissions in accordance with Section [19.1] of Procedural Order No. 1 following the procedures set forth in this section. - 13.
 Each page of a Confidential Version must be labeled, "Confidential Information, Unauthorized Disclosure Prohibited."
 Each page of a Public Version must be labeled "Public Version."
-Public Documents shall be labeled "Public Document" on the first page of the document. - 13.
+Public Documents shall be labeled "Public Document" on the first page of the document. - 14.
 Where whole documents or multiple pages of Confidential Versions have been redacted entirely, such pages need not be reproduced in redacted form in the Public Version.
 Instead, a summary page stating the number of pages that have been redacted in their entirety will suffice.